DOJ Demands Files On Anti-Trump Activists, And A Web Hosting Company Resists

 "This information includes the IP address for the visitor, the website pages viewed by the visitor, even a detailed description of software running in the visitor's computer.
 In essence, the Search Warrant not only aims to identify the political dissidents of the current administration, but attempts to identify and understand what content each of these dissidents viewed on the website.
 The Search Warrant also includes a demand that DreamHost disclose the content of all e-mail inquiries and comments submitted from numerous private e-mail accounts and prompted by the website, all through a single sweeping warrant."

-The Justice Department told NPR it won't comment on the case aside from the court filings.
+The Justice Department told NPR that it won't comment on the case aside from the court filings.

 Is the government really asking for all those visitor logs?

 "Yes, they definitely are," says Electronic Frontier Foundation senior staff attorney Mark Rumold.
-EFF advocates for internet privacy and free speech, and has advised DreamHost in its case.
+EFF advocates for Internet privacy and free speech, and has advised DreamHost in its case.

-Rumold tells NPR that when DreamHost first approached EFF about responding to the warrant, he guessed "that DOJ would realize how broad the warrant was, and say, oh you know, in fact we're not actually looking for IP logs for everyone who's ever visited the site," and would narrow its request accordingly.
+Rumold tells NPR that when DreamHost first approached EFF about responding to the warrant, he guessed "that DOJ would realize how broad the warrant was, and say, oh you know, in fact we're not actually looking for IP logs for everyone who's ever visited the site" and would narrow its request accordingly.

 But instead, the government insisted on DreamHost's compliance with the warrant as written.